 It's worth noting that if you add multiple tags, TimeTagger considers these tags unordered.
 We'll see below why this is.
 If you really want to enforce a certain structure, you could for instance use the forward slash to combine multiple words into a single tag, e.g. "#client1/meeting".

 Consider this week view from the demo.
 You can see (in the overview on the right) that the total duration for each combination of tags is shown, and that these are sorted by the spent time, while being automatically grouped in a sensible way.

 The list in the overview is quite large, and does not tell you for instance how much hours you've worked for

 #client1 in total.
 By clicking on a tag (e.g. on "#client1") you get an overview for that tag specifically.
 You can select multiple tags this way.

 By first going back to the full overview (by clicking on "back to all"), and selecting another tag (e.g. "#meeting"), we get another more detailed overview.
 In this case the total time spent in meetings, divided over the different clients.

 Note that the report (shown by clicking the report button at the top) applies to currently selected tags and time range.

-The tag manager dialog can be opened via the menu (☰ Search & manage tags).
+The search dialog can be opened via the menu (☰ Search records and tags).

-In the first text field, you can write one or more tags.
-The dialog will then search for records that contain all of these tags.
-The resulting list of records is displayed, and you can click on them to make changes to that record.
+In the text field, you can write one or more tags as well as plain text.
+The dialog will then search for records that contain all of these tags, and the plain text (if given).
+The found records are displayed, and you can click on them to make changes if needed.